-The library is located in the Hearnes Learning Resources Center, which houses over 140,000 volumes, periodicals for research and recreation, microform materials, films, records, filmstrips, tapes, and a variety of other print and nonprint material, making information available in the most suitable medium.
-Using a computerized system for interlibrary loan, the LRC also makes available nine million items in libraries across the United States.
-Professional librarians are available to give individual guidance and suggestions for locating resource materials.
-Service to patrons is of the highest importance to the staff.
+The library is located in the Hearnes Learning Resources Center, which houses over 125,000 volumes, periodicals for research and recreation, microform materials, films, records, filmstrips, tapes, and a variety of other print and nonprint material, making information available in the most suitable medium.

+Using a computerized system for interlibrary loan, the LRC also makes available two million items in libraries across the United States.
+Librarians are available to give individual guidance and suggestions in locating resource materials.
 Individual study carrels allow for private study, while the student lounge offers a quiet relaxation area.
 Seminar rooms are available for group study.